 Children’s Books Ireland is committed to maintaining the highest standards of governance and transparency.
 We are committed to full compliance with the Charities Governance Code and will be ready to report on compliance in 2021 as required by the Charities Regulator.

-Children’s Books Ireland was proud to be selected to take part in the RAISE initiative (2018–19) with the Arts Council and O’Kennedy Consulting, a private investment capacity-building programme to grow a culture of philanthropy and private giving to the arts in Ireland.
-We have progressed from Tier 1 to Tier 2 (2019–20) and are proud to have a number of partners, funders and donors who help us to work towards our vision: Every Child a Reader.
+Children’s Books Ireland has been a proud participant in the RAISE initiative since 2018 with the Arts Council and OKC.
+This private investment capacity-building programme aims to grow a culture of philanthropy and private giving to the arts in Ireland.
+We have progressed from Tier 1 to Tier 2 to RAISE Advance and are delighted to have a number of partners, funders and donors who help us to work towards our vision: Every Child a Reader.

-Our board has resolved to fully comply with the Guidelines for Charitable Organisations on Fundraising from the Public by the end of 2020.
+We fully comply with the Guidelines for Charitable Organisations on Fundraising from the Public and with the Charities Governance Code.
 You can see our audited accounts here.
 Our accounts are prepared in accordance with the Charities SORP.
 CBI’s Chief Executive Officer’s salary is in a band of €50,000-€55,000, and all permanent staff receive a matching 5% contribution from the company to a PRSA account.

 Our annual reports are available here.